chh14025/Loan-Probability-Analysis/README.md

 import matplotlib.pyplot as plt
 %matplotlib qt
 ```
-read the Financial_Data.csv file and get a better idea of what kind of data we are dealing with by using :
+read the Financial_Data.csv file and get a better idea of what kind of data we are dealing with by using :<br />

 dataset = pd.read_csv('Financial_Data.csv')
 dataset.describe()